adrienlaurent/googlesheet-apps-script-perplexity-api/README.md

 - API usage may be subject to rate limiting or monthly caps.
 Monitor your usage to stay within desired limits.
 - The function is designed for text-based queries and responses.
 It may not be suitable for complex data processing tasks.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](link-to-your-issues-page) if you want to contribute.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Disclaimer

 This tool is provided as-is, without any warranties.
 Users are responsible for managing their own API usage and associated costs.